Guinea receives purchase of 300,000 Sinovac COVID-19 vaccines

-CONAKRY (Reuters) - Guinea received on Sunday a shipment of 300,000 Sinovac COVID-19 vaccines purchased from China and is also set to receive a donation of 200,000 Sinopharm shots, Guinean Foreign Minister Ibrahima Khalil Kaba said.
+Guinea received on Sunday a shipment of 300,000 Sinovac (SVA.O) COVID-19 vaccines purchased from China and is also set to receive a donation of 200,000 Sinopharm shots, Guinean Foreign Minister Ibrahima Khalil Kaba said.

 Kaba gave no further details on the Sinopharm donation.